greenbone/docs/src/22.4/container/index.md

 ## Starting the Vulnerability Management

-After the services have started and all data has been loaded, the {term}`Greenbone Security Assistant web interface – GSA –<GSA>` can be opened in the browser.
+After the services have started and [all feed data has been loaded](./workflows.md#loading-the-feed-changes), the {term}`Greenbone Security Assistant web interface – GSA –<GSA>` can be opened in the browser.

 ```{code-block} shell
 ---